cockroachdb/docs/src/current/v23.2/cluster-virtualization-overview.md

 When cluster virtualization is disabled, the control plane and data plane are unified, and the `cockroach` process on a node handles all system and user activity, and manages the cluster's control plane and data plane.
 When cluster virtualization is enabled, the `cockroach` process on a node runs both a _system virtual cluster_ and one or more _virtual clusters_.

-- The system virtual cluster manages the cluster's control plane.
+- The system virtual cluster manages the cluster's control plane and virtual clusters.
 Administrative access to the system virtual cluster can be restricted.
 Certain low-level cluster settings can be modified only on the system virtual cluster.
 - A virtual cluster manages its own data plane.
 Administrative access on a virtual cluster does not grant any access to the system virtual cluster.
-The effect of some settings is scoped to the virtual cluster rather than the system virtual cluster.
+Some settings are scoped to a virtual cluster rather than the system virtual cluster.

 {{site.data.alerts.callout_success}}
 Cluster virtualization is enabled automatically when you configure [Physical Cluster Replication]({% link {{ page.version.version }}/physical-cluster-replication-overview.md %}).